 Holter monitoring is a continuous recording of your EKG, usually for a 24 hour period.
 It is useful in diagnosing abnormal heart rhythms.
 You will be asked to keep a diary and note any activities or symptoms that you may experience during the testing period.
 Jupiter Medical Center’s Cardiology Services offers compact digital recorders for testing; they weigh only 2.5 ounces and are designed for patient comfort.
 Your physician will receive the results of your test the next day.

 Echocardiography provides images of the structure of the heart; including heart size, valve structure and pumping strength.
 A transducer that sends ultrasound waves is held against the chest.
 A computer uses the information from the transducer to produce an image of the heart.
 The procedure takes approximately 20-30 minutes to complete.
-Jupiter Medical Center’s Cardiology Services offers testing in private rooms utilizing all digital echo equipment.
+Mount Sinai Heart New York at Jupiter Medical Center’s Cardiology Services offers testing in private rooms utilizing all digital echo equipment.

 For more information about our procedures, 561-263-4486.